 Margaret is also at home in oratorio and concert performances, and highlights so far include performing De Falla’s El Amor Brujo with the Ulster Orchestra, Corigliano’s Fern Hill and DiOrio’s All Is with Back Bay chorale Boston, Bach’s Cantata 63 (Dec 2015) and Weihnachtsoratorium (Dec 2014) with the Goethe Institut choir in the National Concert Hall, Dublin, and Vivaldi’s Gloria at Léran Music festival, France, (June 2013).
 She has also been delighted to perform several times in her alma mater, Trinity College Dublin, with the Dublin University Choral Society, with whom she has sung Handel’s Messiah and Mozart’s Requiem.

 Margaret is also an avid ensemble singer and has sung regularly with several leading Boston ensembles including the Boston Purcell Society and the Handel and Haydn Society, under the baton of Harry Christophers.
 She holds a B.A. in Musicology and Theory from Trinity College Dublin.
 Her studies in Ireland were supported by a Trinity College (non) Foundation Scholarship and her studies in Boston were generously made possible by the Irish Art Council Travel and Training Bursary, the Dublin Council Arts Bursary, and the inaugural Opera Bears Bursary as well as the generosity of private donors.

-Margaret is a Studio Artist with Northern Ireland opera for the 2018-19 season and in September was named NI Opera’s Deborah Voigt voice of 2018 at the Festival of Voice in Glenarm, Northern Ireland.
+Margaret was named NI Opera’s Deborah Voigt voice of 2018 at the Festival of Voice in Glenarm, Northern Ireland.